 Pre-election round-up: Tories defending a huge majority in Dacorum

-Dacorum goes to the polls again today, but it would take a collossal shock for the result to be anything other than another Tory landslide.
+Dacorum goes to the polls again on Thursday, but it would take a collossal shock for the result to be anything other than another Tory landslide.

 All 51 seats are up for election, but the Conservatives currently hold 43 of them.